Conserving orcas with acoustic AI

 Orcasound

-Orcasound was created 20 years ago with the goal of helping to expand the hydrophone network in Washington and to organize the open development of new bioacoustic solutions—both software and hardware.
-As of 2022, there are 19 NGOs cooperating through Orcasound and a 100s of contributors building open, free software and hardware.
+Orcasound was created over 20 years ago with the goal of helping expand the hydrophone network in Washington and organize the open development of new bioacoustic solutions.
+It is a cooperative network of underwater “hydrophones” and an open-source software/hardware project – that enables citizen scientists to listen and report live.
+It also provides the infrastructure that powers OrcaHello and other conservation applications.
+As of 2025, 19 NGOs cooperate through Orcasound, streaming live audio from 7 hydrophone locations in orca habitat, and 100s of contributors building open, free software and hardware for bioacoustics.